Fluoridation: A Horror Story

 Animals avoided the facility where the hydrogen fluoride was used.
 All microorganisms were killed, so food left in the facility would never decay.
 The hydrogen fluoride etched the facility’s windows and the workers' glasses, so they needed to be continually replaced.
 The workers also developed lesions and a type of “sunburn” from working there.
 Nearby elementary schools had their windows etched from hydrogen fluoride releases.

 There were major studies performed by the government on fluorine during those World War II days and shortly thereafter.
-With the exception of the recently declassified version of the report published in JADA in 1948, the others are still classified, despite significant efforts by Griffiths and Bryson to get them declassified using the Freedom of Information Act.
+With the exception of the declassified version of the report published in JADA in 1948, the others remained classified, despite significant efforts by Griffiths and Bryson to get them declassified using the Freedom of Information Act.
 One entire area of study still classified is that regarding the effects of fluorine on the central nervous system.
-Recently declassified memos show that on April 29, 1944, Colonel Warren approved a Central Nervous System (CNS) research proposal.
+Recently declassified memos show that on April 29, 1944, Colonel Warren approved a Central Nervous System ("CNS") research proposal.
 Hodge wrote the proposal.
 The memo accompanying the proposal said:

 "Clinical evidence suggests that (uranium hexafluoride) may have a rather marked central nervous system effect with mental confusion, drowsiness and lassitude as the conspicuous features.
 It seems most likely that the F [code for fluoride] component rather than the T [code for uranium] is the causative factor."

 In a letter Perkins wrote on October 2, 1954 to the Lee Foundation for Nutritional Research, Perkins made the startling statement that a German chemist, who was a prominent Nazi, told him that the German General Staff had approved a comprehensive population control plan to use on subject populations.
 It amounted to mind control, and an essential plan element was to “medicate” the water supplies, mainly with sodium fluoride.
-Perkins wrote,
+Perkins wrote:

 “However, I want to make this very definite and very positive - the real reason behind water fluoridation is not to benefit children’s teeth…The real purpose behind water fluoridation is to reduce the resistance of the masses to domination and control and loss of liberty.”
 Perkins said that putting fluoride in the water supply eventually numbs the brain, making people easily manipulated.
 Perkins stated “…any person who drinks fluoridated water for a period of one year or more will never again be the same person, mentally or physically.”

-The above revelations open a Pandora’s box regarding the mental effects of fluorinated drugs and chemicals.
+The above revelations open a Pandora’s Box regarding the mental effects of fluorinated drugs and chemicals.
 Freons have psychoactive effects, and is the tip of the iceberg regarding fluorinated drugs and chemicals.
 The Germans were leaders in such research.
 During World War II the Germans invented the first nerve gas, Soman.
 It is a fluorinated chemical.
-In 1939, the scientists at Farben invented Sarin, the most deadly nerve gas next to VX.
+In 1939, the scientists at Farben invented Sarin, which is the most deadly nerve gas next to VX.
 Sarin is an acronym of the initials of the Farben scientists who developed it.
 Sarin was going to replace Zyklon B in the gas chambers, but the war ended before mass production could begin.
-Sarin is also a fluorinated chemical, a close cousin of Soman, and the EPA recently published a chemical profile on Sarin, after Gulf War Syndrome veterans (who think that Sarin may be responsible for their disease) pressured the government, showing that the fluorine atom was its active ingredient.
+Sarin is also a fluorinated chemical, a close cousin of Soman, and the EPA published a chemical profile on Sarin, after Gulf War Syndrome veterans (who think that Sarin may be responsible for their disease) pressured the government, which showed that the fluorine atom was its active ingredient.

-In other unsettling revelations, documents have surfaced which revealed that when the Newburgh New York fluoridation trials were run, testing fluoride’s mental effects on the subject children was planned, and tissue samples were secretly tested at the University of Rochester.
+In other unsettling revelations, documents surfaced that revealed that when the Newburgh New York fluoridation trials were run, testing fluoride’s mental effects on the subject children was planned, and tissue samples were secretly tested at the University of Rochester.
 The results of those tests have yet to be made public.

-Dr. Phyllis Mullenix, a toxicologist at Children’s Hospital in Boston, who also worked in neuropathology at Harvard Medical School, recently performed research into fluoride and the intelligence of rats.
-In 1982 she was asked to perform the research as part of her studies on the toxicity of therapeutic agents used in treating leukemia and other diseases.
+Dr. Phyllis Mullenix, a toxicologist at Children’s Hospital in Boston, who also worked in neuropathology at Harvard Medical School, performed research into fluoride and the intelligence of rats.
+In 1982, she was asked to perform the research as part of her studies on the toxicity of therapeutic agents used in treating leukemia and other diseases.
 Mullenix was invited to work at the Forsyth Dental Center, arguably the world’s leading dental research institute.
 Five years later, her research was underway.

 Mullenix found a significant diminishment of rat intelligence when they were subjected to fluoride in their water supply.
 During Mullenix’s research, she was surprised that there were virtually no published studies regarding fluorine and its effects on the human brain.

 When Mullenix read the declassified study on fluorine and the dental health of Manhattan Project workers and compared it to the originally published version, she said, “This makes me ashamed to be a scientist.”
-Mullenix wonders if all other studies done on fluoridation safety were done like that one.
+Mullenix openly wondered if all other studies done on fluoridation safety were done like that one.
 Only the federal government knows for sure, in its secret archives.

-Mullenix is one more casualty of the fluoride wars.
+Mullenix is another casualty of the fluoride wars.
 She had nothing to do with the fluoride issue originally, but became involved as part of her work, when steered into it by Hodge.
 All she “knew” about fluoride when she started was that it was supposedly good for teeth.
 She did not initiate her research, but was doing it because she was asked.
 Her research results were published in Neurotoxicology and Teratology (Vol.17, No. 2, pp.169-177, 1995), the leading scientific journal in the field.
-Before that paper was published she presented her findings at the NIDR in Maryland, a division of the National Institute of Health (NIH).
+Before that paper was published, she presented her findings at the NIDR in Maryland, a division of the National Institute of Health (NIH).
 When she arrived at the NIDR, in her words, "I had no idea what I was getting into.
 I walked into the main corridors there and all over the walls was 'The Miracle of Fluoride'.
 That was my first real kick-in-the-pants as to what was actually going on."
 She said the display ridiculed people who were against fluoridation.
 "I thought, 'Oh great!'
 Here's the main NIH hospital talking about the 'Miracle of Fluoride' and I'm giving a seminar to the NIDR telling them that fluoride is neurotoxic!"
 After her presentation she met with toothpaste representatives who asked her if she was saying that their products lowered the IQs of children, and Mullenix responded with, “Basically, yes.”
 That marked the end of her career.